Introduction:

 #include<stdlib.h>

-void print(char *p,int loc,int len,char ra);
+print(char *p,int loc,int len,char ra);

 void main()